 As an author A.J.
 Toynbee could be controversial and intimidating.
 His grand theories of the scope of history naturally had adherents and skeptics.
 Toynbee repeated himself numerous times over the scope of his 12 volume magnum opus.
 At times too, Toynbee’s “insights” seem like little more than average common sense, such as his observation that geography must present a challenge to encourage the development of a civilization.

-But sometimes his insights, even if not earth-shattering, are nonetheless enjoyable to contemplate, and show their worth because of their applicability in different circumstances.
+But sometimes his insights, even if not earth-shattering, are nonetheless important to contemplate, and show their worth because of their applicability in different circumstances.
 I have always thought that the book The World and the West a great entry point for those interested in Toynbee’s work.
 My favorite chapter (the book is a collection of speeches given on a theme) is “The Psychology of Encounters” (available here for those interested).

 His main point deals with how cultures interact with one another.
 One of his arguments entails showing how when a culture gets transplanted into “non-native” soil, it may not “take” in the way it did so where originally planted.
 He uses the rise of nationalism from the mid 19th-early 20th centuries.
 The idea of nationalism grew up slowly and organically in England and France, and perhaps to a lesser extent in Russia.
 But the exportation of this idea to other areas could have unintended and dangerous consequences.
 I quote at length,